 INFO FROM OUR ROUTE MANAGER

 This info is meant for our clients and all other walkers & hikers on the Cinque Terre, one of Italy’s iconic walkers’ destinations.
-There has been a lot of talk about the accessibility of the trails and the National park wanting to impose limits on visitors with a tourist ‘ticket’ system.
+There has been a lot of talk about the accessibility of the trails (the ‘Walk of Love’ being closed for several years now) and the ‘overtourism’, with the National Park wanting to impose limits on visitors with a tourist ‘ticket’ system.

-First of all: there will certainly be NO limits to those staying in the area (on one of our tours).
+First of all some rassuring news: there will certainly be NO limits to those staying in the area (on one of our tours).
 If at all, local authorities want to ‘rationalise’ numbers of ‘day trippers’, tourists flocking to the area from cruise ships.

 Already a lot of work has been done, and most of the damage caused over the last years had been repaired.
 Also most footpaths and trails have been reopened.
 The National Park & local authorities ensure to keep these paths open.
-Only in case of predictions of exceptionally heavy rain, called ‘Meteo Alert’, a number of paths can be closed for safety reasons, most often only for a few days.
+Only in case of predictions (!) of exceptionally heavy rain, called ‘Meteo Alert’, a number of paths can be closed for safety reasons, most often only for a few days.
+This unfortunately happens pretty often, as nobody wants to take ‘risks’.

-Part of the coastal route – from Riomaggiore to Corniglia, including the ‘Sentiero dell’Amore’– will remain closed to the public (according to the latest info from the National Park these trails won’t be re-opened in Spring 2016).
-The trail between Corniglia and Vernazza had been re-opened in June 2014 (but then closed again for further maintenance), while the path between Monterosso and Vernazza had been re-opened to the public already in Spring 2014 and will now very likely remain open throughout the season.
+Part of the coastal route – from Riomaggiore to Corniglia, including the ‘Sentiero dell’Amore’– will remain closed to the public (according to the latest info from the National Park these trails won’t be re-opened in Spring 2018- however a huge amount of money, 7 million euro has become available for its restoration).
+The trail between Corniglia and Vernazza had been re-opened in June 2014 already and will very likely be open this year, while the path between Monterosso and Vernazza had been re-opened to the public already in Spring 2014 and will alsovery likely remain open throughout the season.
 For that reason this path can be really busy!

 The Cinque Terre National Park offices and the State Forestry Service are available for detailed information: Cinque Terre National Park: +39 0187 76 26 00 firstname.lastname@example.org -State Forestry C.T.A. email@example.com

-The park also tries to give the most up-to-date info on this page of their website: www.parconazionale5terre.it/Esentieri-outdoor.php (in English), while from the page www.parconazionale5terre.it/sentieri-outdoor.php a map can be downloaded.
-On this map it is indicated which trails are open and which still closed – above the map you’ll find also the average walking times.
+The park also tries to give the most up-to-date info on this page of their website: www.parconazionale5terre.it/Esentieri-outdoor.php (in English) – with a list and a map ofthe paths.
+On this map it is indicated which trails are open and which still closed – and clicking on the name of the paths you’ll find a short description as well as the average walking times.
 Please note that also the yellow paths (for ‘experienced hikers’) are absolutely feasible for the average client on one of our tours.

 Along all paths indicated as ‘closed’ (red), trespassing is still forbidden (and considered a legal offence).
 We are in continuous contact with our guides and accomodation holders in the area to get the most up-to-date situation, as well as a forecast for the coming days.
 Some of the guides and hotel owners in the area are themselves doing some trail maintenance, as volunteers.